Explorer09/cpustress-ubcd/cpustress/readme.txt

 You can specify how many child processes or threads the program creates.
 The way to specify this is different among programs.

-    burn, cpuburn-in, and mprime23: Add instances=N to the APPEND line, where N is a positive integer.
+    burn, cpuburn-in, and mprime: Add instances=N to the APPEND line, where N is a positive integer.
     linpack:    Add OMP_NUM_THREADS=N to the APPEND line.
     stresscpu2: Add ubcdargs="-n N" to the APPEND line.
     systester:  Add ubcdargs="-threads N" to the APPEND line.
-    mprime27:   You need to use the interactive menu.
-Adding ubcdargs="-m" will take you to the menu.

 Thanks: